Try this list of fun activities to keep your small, medium, and large elves busy during the Christmas holidays!

 Quell all that squabbling with a movie night at home.
 Catch ALL the Christmas movies while indulging in a handful or ten of homemade popcorn.
 Our top picks include Home Alone (all three, if you’ve got the time), the classic Muppets Christmas Carol and both Frozen films.

-Likewise, buy yourself a few hours of peace (because it’s the season of peace and goodwill after all) by bringing the kids to see a Christmas show.
-Stayed tuned for the full list coming soon!
+Likewise, buy yourself a few hours of peace (because it’s the season of peace and goodwill, after all) by bringing the kids to see a Christmas show.

 Dedicate your time to volunteering during the Christmas season.
 Spend a day with the kids sorting out all the unused and unloved toys cluttering up their closets and making a pile of things to donate to charity.
 And once you’re done with their stuff, move on to the kitchen cupboards and cast out the tins of soup you’re never going to use, before heading to your nearest Food Bank with them.
 It’ll help the kids feel connected to the community and besides – it’s the season of giving!